oracletechcl/fireup_scanner/COLLABORATE.md

 - Put your associated SSH key in github under `/home/opc/.ssh/id_rsa` to be able to pull and push code to github.
 If you don't do this, you will get a permissions error when trying to clone, push or pull code to github.

-**WARNING:** Above command is mandatory before start working.
-Neglecting this step, will mark your commits as user *"Oracle Public Cloud User"* and will break traceability

 <div id="BranchAndCollaboration"></div>